JakobJK/modelChecker/README.md

 ## Setup

-Unzip the modelChecker files in your Maya scripts directory and create a python shell button with the following code:
+Download the [modelChecker.zip](https://github.com/JakobJK/modelChecker/archive/main.zip) and move the modelChecker folder in your Maya scripts directory and create a python shell button with the following code:

 ```python
 from modelChecker_UI import modelCheckerUI